TechnoBro03/K-Nearest-Neighbors/README.md

 -----------------------------------------
 The general pseudocode is:
 - For each item X in testing data:
-  - Calculate distance to each point Xi in training data
+  - Calculate distance to each point Y in training data
   - Argsort these distances in increasing order
   - From the sorted list, select top 'k' items
   - Find the most frequent class from these 'k' items, this is the predicted class for X